Zinosine Tablets

 Release

-Adheres Firmly and binds to ulcer site and releases Zinc and Carnosine.
+Adheres Firmly and blinds to ulcer site and releases Zinc and Carnosine.

 https://zncarnosine.com/wp-content/uploads/2022/12/Component-13-–-1-1.png